Trezor Wallet Review

 A lot of top Bitcoin Casinos and people with significant Bitcoin holdings use a Trezor to store their Bitcoins.
 Considering the dark past of some Bitcoin web wallets it really does pay to use a Bitcoin hard wallet to store your coins and they are not that expensive.

-A Bitcoin Trezor can be purchased through the banner below for less than $100.
+A Bitcoin Trezor can be purchased through the banner below.

 At a glance

 Trezor is the brand name when it comes to hardware wallets and for the longest time has been associated with users who want to store significant amounts of Bitcoin in a cold wallet.
 Developed by Czech company SatoshiLabs, its name when translated into Czech (and most Slavic languages) simply means “vault”.

 Prized for its reputation in high-end security and flexibility with web wallets, Trezor’s hefty price tag (when compared with other competitors) doesn’t seem to deter experienced and new users from obtaining the best protection for their digital assets.

 One of the key differences between Trezor and its main rival Ledger, was in the design.
 While more expensive and deemed more robust, Trezor has always had a clunkier and clumsier feel that the sleeker Ledgers.

 Trezor has an intuitive interface that makes it quickly accessible even for newbies, which is quite an achievement considering that extra security usually translates into poorer useability.
 One of the easiest methods of installation is via Google Chrome Trezor bridge.
 Download, install and follow instructions for a quick setup and you’re ready to go.

 If you’re a more advanced user, you can also setup directly from the Trezor website or by using the command line.